clarkfitzg/arrow/R/working_notes.md

     const std::shared_ptr<Table>& table, int nthreads, PyObject** out);
 ```

-Following this, the simplest thing to do is convert an Arrow array into an
+Following this, the simplest thing to do is convert between Arrow arrays
+and
-R vector for a couple numeric types.
+R vectors for a couple numeric types.

+Appears that `PushArray` on line 333 in `pandas_to_arrow.h` is doing the
+actual work.

 ## Feather